gigasquid/yellow_belt_ruby_katas/README.md

 I am assuming that you have Ruby 1.9 setup on your system:

-* gem install rspec
-* gem install rspec-given
-* gem install rake
+* Run 'bundle install' in the project directory, to install all prerequisite gem files.

-* Run rake in the project directory.
+* Run 'rake' in the project directory.
 You should see all the tests for the katas run as pending
 * Choose a kata.
 The shell source code with instructions is in the lib directory and the test is in the spec directory.